 For students, writing is a key means of asserting and defending claims, showing what they know about a subject, and conveying what they have experienced, imagined, thought, and felt.
 To be college- and career-ready writers, students must take task, purpose, and audience into careful consideration, choosing words, information, structures, and formats deliberately.
-They need to know how to combine elements of different kinds of writing-for example, to use narrative strategies within argument and explanation within narrative, - to produce complex and nuanced writing.
-They need to be able to use technology strategically when creating, refining, and collaborating on writing.
+They need to know how to combine elements of different kinds of writing-for example, to use narrative strategies within argument and to be able to use technology strategically when creating, refining, and collaborating on writing.
 They have to become adept at gathering information, evaluating sources, and citing material accurately, reporting findings from their research and analysis of sources in a clear and cogent manner.
 They must have the flexibility, concentration, and fluency to produce high-quality draft text under a tight deadline as well as the capacity to revisit and make improvements to a piece of writing over multiple drafts when circumstances encourage or require it.
-To meet these goals, students must devote significant time and effort to writing, producing numerous pieces over short and long periods throughout the year.
+To meet these goals, students must Page 1 devote significant time and effort to writing, producing numerous pieces over short and long periods throughout the year.